zHappySnake/PNG-Editor/README.md

 ## Features

-- Rotate an image 90°
+- Rotate an image by x degrees
 - Flip an image horizontally
+- Flip an image vertically
 - Apply Grayscale Filter

 ### Note